virtualgrub39/csocks/readme.md

 SOCKS5/4a/4 server implementation.

-I aim for the implementation to be fully compliant, but the `GSSAPI` stuff may prevent that from happening
+I aim for the implementation to be fully compliant, but the `GSSAPI` stuff may prevent that from happening.

+Heap is for loosers btw.
+Real programmers work on registers. /s

 ## Building